sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/README.md

 - Run all the cells in notebook.
 And the prediction in the test image will be shown.

+#### Note:
+- If you are getting many bounding boxes (by default the threshold is 0.5) we need to increase the bbox confidence threshold For that changes are needed in `visualization_utils.py` file located @ `models/research/object_detection/utils/visualization_utils.py`
+- In this file find `min_score_thresh` variable and give what ever threshold you will like to give at all the places.
+- Now re-run the notebook from begining.

 ### Reference blogs